heitorgcosta/Quiver/README.md

 ## Validating

 Objects can be easily validated by implementing the `Validatable` protocol.
-To do so, `validations(mapper:)` must be implemented.
+To do so, `validations(with:)` must be implemented.
 The mapping is made with the new Swift 4 smart keypaths.

 ```swift
 struct Person {